 The European Marine Board Communication Panel exchange ideas and practices during their meetings, organized twice a year.
 EMBCP members also contribute to the dissemination of European Marine Board publications, and advice on communication activities to increase the uptake and impact of our publications.
 The panel members participate regularly in conferences and events, to promote the importance of communication and ocean literacy.
 In addition, the EMBCP organizes sessions on science communication at events, forums and conferences, and the members are involved in the communication of different research projects.

 - 5th International Marine Science Communication Conference (CommOCEAN 2022, 30 November - 1 December 2022, Sète - France & online)

-CommOCEAN 2022 conference will take place as a hybrid event in Sète (France) with several sessions running fully online, ensuring a relevant, challenging and inspiring programme for everyone joining in person or online.
-The 5th conference is co-organised with the University of Montpellier and MARBEC lab.
-More information will be available soon.
+CommOCEAN 2022 conference took place as a hybrid event in Sète (France) with several sessions running fully online, ensuring a relevant, challenging and inspiring programme for everyone joining in person or online.
+The 5th conference was co-organised with the University of Montpellier, Ifremer and MARBEC lab.
 You can follow the most recent news via Twitter (@CommOCEANConf), Facebook (@commocean) and on the conference website (http://commocean.org/).

 - Involvement of EMBCP members with the EMB Working Groups